Vietnam.vn - Nền tảng quảng bá Việt Nam

 Pham Thu Thao received her enlistment order at the Military Command of Tay Thanh Ward, Tan Phu District.
 (Photo: NVCC)

-Born and raised in Tan Phu District (HCMC), Thao's mother and father both worked in the military, and her grandparents both had revolutionary traditions.
+Born and raised in Tan Phu district (HCMC), Thao's father and mother both worked in the army, and both her paternal and maternal grandparents had revolutionary traditions.
 Perhaps for this reason, the military environment was not too unfamiliar to Thao.
-Since grade 10, the little girl has cherished the dream of wearing a soldier's uniform.
+Since grade 10, the little girl had cherished the dream of wearing a soldier's uniform.

-"Since 10th grade, I wanted to join the army, but I was too young so I waited until I finished high school.
-When I finished high school, after some consideration, I realized that I needed to gain more knowledge to be able to realize my dream of a long-term commitment to the army, so I decided to go to university," Thao said.
+"Since 10th grade, I wanted to join the army, but I was too young, so I waited until I finished high school.
+When I reached high school, after some consideration, I realized that I needed to gain more knowledge to be able to realize my dream of a long-term commitment to the army, so I decided to go to university," Thao said.

 During her time studying English Language (Ho Chi Minh City University of Foreign Languages and Information Technology - HUFLIT), Thao actively participated in youth movement activities organized by the school's Youth Union.
 In the locality, Thao is also an enthusiastic and exemplary member of the Youth Union.

 In 2022, after graduating from university, feeling "ripe" enough to start a military career, Thao expressed her intention to her family.
-However, at that time, the military recruitment period of the year had passed, so Thao had to accept.
+However, at that time, the year's military recruitment period had passed, so Thao had to accept.

 After applying for and being accepted to work at VIAGS, Thao still cherished and waited for the "right time" to make her dream come true.